JesseChamberlain/binance-trader/README.md

 In its current state, binance-trader is a crypto trading application configured against binanceus via the ccxt API, and utlizing coingecko for live market data.

+NOTE: This is a work in progress.
+Certain aspects might not work directly out of the box, but Master generally will have working & functional code.
+Version v1.0.0 will be the first fully functional application.

 ## Technology

 Built as a clientless node.js application.